All applications and fees are processed electronically. We do not accept cash payments.

 Other License Requirements

-- Vehicle Inspection: DHEC has the right to inspect all vehicles used to pump and transport sewage.
-You must keep this vehicle inventory list up to date and on file with DHEC.
+- Vehicle Inspection: DHEC has the right to inspect all vehicles used to pump and haul sewage.
+You must keep your vehicle inventory list up to date and on file with DHEC.

 - Record of Activities Required: For each vehicle, you must maintain a log (record) of each pumping and disposal load.
 You must make this record of activities available to DHEC upon request.